 As the temperature heats up – we’ll be hitting the pavement, knocking on doors, outreaching to our sisters and brothers in parks, in the streets and bringing together hundreds of Residents to build a resident-led platform to protect and increase the rights of renters being impacted by development!

 The core goals of STOP in 2021 are:

 - Recruit, build and train a grassroots base of renters [100+] [primarily in Springfield] to organize collectively towards a people’s housing justice agenda.

 - Defend against immediate displacement of residents as a result of rapid development, the Casino other major developers and/or rising rents [priority is to focus on organizing a whole building facing displacement or tenants with the same Landlord as speculators continue to buy up single family homes and drive up the rents]

-- Lead/Initiate a community assembly process to discuss and identify key housing justice issues impacting renters in Springfield & develop a Springfield Tenant Bill of Rights [STBOR] – a municipal policy or set of policies identified and decided on by Tenants that we can introduce and fight for at the city-wide level that will address critical housing/displacement issues facing tenants which we did with the Springfield Housing Trust.
+- Lead/Initiate a community assembly process to discuss and identify key housing justice issues impacting renters in Springfield & develop a Springfield Tenant Bill of Rights [STBOR] a municipal policy or set of policies identified and decided on by Tenants that we can introduce and fight for at the city-wide level that will address critical housing/displacement issues facing tenants which we did with the Springfield Housing Trust.

 - Build resistance and create a counter-narrative to the type of development the City & private developers are pushing that is based in a vision of the type of city residents want to see, increases community control of housing and ensures development without displacement.